Favorite Wine Essentials

 Wine Glasses

 Yes, good quality glasses make a difference in the taste of your wine.
-I have Riedel Veritas – just the Cabernet style for reds and Viognier/Chardonnay style for whites – not the entire lineup of varietal styles, though I really should expand more.
-Amazon: https://amzn.to/3ffDSxv
+I have Riedel – just the Cabernet style for reds and Viognier/Chardonnay style for whites – not the entire lineup of varietal styles, though I really should expand more.

 Glass Towels

-I always have microfiber wine glass towels on hand for drying my wine glasses.
-Make sure your glasses are free from spots, lint, and watermarks.
-This also assists in ensuring an oil and lint-free glass if you’re looking for those good wine legs on your glass.
-Prices can vary widely.
-The link below has 2 for $8.
+I always have these microfiber wine glass towlels on hand for drying my wine glasses.
+Make sure your glasses are free from spots, lint and watermarks.
+This also assists in ensuring an oil and lint-free glass if you're looking for those good wine legs on your glass.